Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: LDPC codes for non-binary variables and storage requirements

 Note here that Eqs.~\eqref{mem_gen} and~\eqref{mem_gen_sparse} calculate the practical storage associated with the parity-check matrix of a code with rate $R_\text{code}=1-R_\text{synd}$.
 Theoretically, one may compute tight bounds for these quantities through Eq.~\eqref{tight_bound} and obtain an approximate prediction for them.
 Thus, we may write

-The most accurate estimation for these quantities is to simulate the results, i.e., create parity check matrices for different block sizes (see Table~\ref{table:VALUE_TABLE}) with similar parameters and store them in CRS format.
+The most accurate estimation for these quantities is to simulate the results, i.e., create parity-check matrices for different block sizes (see Table~\ref{table:VALUE_TABLE}) with similar parameters and store them in CRS format.
 We have done this using the EC encoding script developed in the simulation library for the GMCS protocol with heterodyne detection~\cite{softquanta2021}.
-This may give different results due to a particular choice of the type of variables in the script or other software parameters used to describe the parity check matrix in the specific format that may add an overhead, which is not included in Eq.~\eqref{mem_gen_sparse}.
+This may give different results due to a particular choice of the type of variables in the script or other software parameters used to describe the parity-check matrix in the specific format that may add an overhead, which is not included in Eq.~\eqref{mem_gen_sparse_theo}.
 Although this formula cannot give very accurate results, it is quite simple and can provide key insights for the encoding function.
+Notice that Eq.~\eqref{mem_gen_sparse_theo} through Eq.~\eqref{rstarsynd} associates the secret key rate performance (see Eq.~\eqref{main result}) to the required storage when both are calculated using the same parameter values.